 Over the last few weeks, the SID, Vacaville, and Joint GSA groups have worked together to clarify GSA boundaries to avoid any concerns of boundary overlap or white spaces (uncovered areas) in the subbasin.
 The Northern Delta GSA will make it’s final decision on whether to form before the joint GSA June 8th public hearing.
 If this group does not form in time for the June 30th deadline, its members will be represented by their corresponding area GSAs (Solano Subbasin GSA and the Sacramento GSA).
 The subbasin is set to meet the June 30th 2017 filing deadlines.

 * February 2017: GSA Prospective Board Workshop

 In February 2017, prospective board members and alternates for the recommended 16-member GSA board for the Solano Subbasin came together to learn about SGMA, the recommended governance structure and guiding principles, next steps, and public input received to date.
 This was an informational workshop and not a decision-making forum.
 The material covered was similar to the December public input meetings, with a few updates from prospective member agencies and financial estimates.
 Most notable is the recent decision of the Solano Irrigation District to file a GSA application for their portion of the subbasin (not including areas within city limits).
 After a public hearing in January about this GSA proposal, SID submitted an application to DWR in February.
-They are still in conversation with others in the Solano JPA-agreement based group on pathways to stay involved in the full-group GSA as recommended below, but this separate filing is another possible path forward for sustainable water management within the Subbasin.
+(They continued conversation with others in the Solano JPA-agreement based group on pathways to stay involved in the full-group GSA as per the GSAG recommendations, but decided in the end to move forward with their application for single-GSA status).
 More details on this and other updates available in the presentation slides and meeting notes.

 Overview of SGMA